Rising Star reveals a young Barack Obama who’s all too human

 Please, people, the man's not a saint—he's a flesh-and-blood human being.

 As Garrow tells it, Obama adopted the persona that would best help him achieve his goal of becoming president.
 Much of Obama's story is pretty familiar—the myth of Obama as the young community organizer in Roseland is almost the stuff of George Washington and the cherry tree.
-But Garrow digs deeper to describe in exhausting detail how Obama transformed himself from a secular, biracial law school student from Hawaii into a church-going, bible-quoting black man from the south side.
+But Garrow digs deeper to describe in exhausting detail how Obama transformed himself from a secular, biracial law school student from Hawaii into a churchgoing, Bible-quoting black man from the south side.

 Some of my favorite passages describe Obama's days in the late 1980s when he was hanging with a crowd of feverishly intellectual U. of C. grad school students, including Sheila Miyoshi Jager, his then girlfriend.